ljarasius/ausnog-2025/pages/tac.md

 <!--
 TAC come back with this gem.

-"Our MX side's BFD is single hop, Fortigate bfd is multi hop.", and have the MultiHop data as well as the Seamless and Unknown data below it highlighted.
+"Our MX side's BFD is single hop, Fortigate bfd is multi hop."
+They also have the MultiHop data as well as the Seamless and Unknown data below it highlighted.

 Right, we're clearly on different pages.
 No multi hop here, and not to mention their notes are also saying that they couldn't get a configuration like that to work in their lab.
 No issue with bringing _up_ our BFD session, all the problems are with tearing it down.

 For the eagle eyed amongst us here, yes the MultiHop bit is set to 0.
-And yes, the only other option that was highlighted, being 261, the hex data there equals 3784 in decimal, which is the single hop BFD port.
+And yes, the only other option that was highlighted with bits that aren't set at 0, being option 261, the hex data there equals 3784 in decimal, which is the single hop BFD port.
 -->

 ---